jorozco4/React-Portfolio/README.md

 # Title

-Budget-Tracker
+React Portfolio

 # ScreenShots

 ## Description

-- AS AN avid traveller
+- md
-  I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+  AS AN employer looking for candidates with experience building single-page applications I WANT to view a potential employee's deployed React portfolio of work samples SO THAT I can assess whether they're a good candidate for an open position

 ## Installation